ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

     # commit
     ```

-4. Create Firewall zones and assign previously created firewall rules.
+3. Create zones and assign previously created firewall rules.
 Zone definition uses the VRA network interface names to identify the zone associated with each VLAN.
 The command to create the APP zone, requires the VLAN ID of the VLAN associated with the VRA earlier to be specified.
 This is highlighted below.

     ```
     # set security zone-policy zone INSIDE description "IBM Internal network"